avrtt/avrtt.github.io/README.md

 # [avrtt.blog](https://avrtt.github.io/)

-Here you can find the code and documentation of my minimalist, static, MDX-based (and simply based) personal website.
+Here you can find the code and documentation of my minimalist, static, agent-powered, MDX-based (and simply based) personal website.
 The site is **entirely custom**, designed only for my needs and **not meant to be a universal blog template**.

 > [!IMPORTANT]
 > Please, read the **[Licensing](#licensing)** section carefully before forking this repo.